 We as Americans also export our debt on everyone else as other countries hold treasury assets which reduce their value.
 At some point, countries are going to stop trading their hard-won resources like natural gas, oil and mineral deposits for paper that can printed arbitrarily.

 Hard money is the ultimate property.

 Gold was hard money for a thousand years.
-Hard money, sometimes called a bearer asset is the ultimate money.
+Hard money, sometimes called a bearer asset, is the ultimate money.
 You can exchange money for all other types of property, goods and services.
-You earn money based on labor and you can't counterfit labor.
+You earn money based on labor and you can't counterfeit labor.
 The work is done or it isn't.